Mastering the Art of Storytelling on Social Media: Frameworks, Tips, and Techniques

 Problem–Solution (and PAS)

 This format is ideal for ads and short videos where you quickly grab attention with “the problem” (e.g. low engagement), agitate it (describe the frustration), then show the product/service as the solution.
-Always end with a clear call-to-action so viewers know what step to take next.
+Always end with a clear call-to-action.

 Before–After–Bridge (BAB)

 The BAB framework paints a vivid contrast between “before” and “after,” then bridges them.
-First depict the audience’s current situation (Before), then show an ideal scenario after using your solution (After), and finally explain how to get there (Bridge).
-For example, a designer might post: “Before: Your home feels cramped and uninspired.
-After: A bright, organized space where you love to live.
-Bridge: Our custom furniture transforms any room in just two days.”
+For example: “Before: Your home feels cramped.
+After: A bright, organized space.
+Bridge: Our custom furniture transforms any room in two days.”

 Before–After–Bridge (BAB)